mandysulli/StrainSort_pipeline/README.md

 Inputs required here:
 1. Paired end reads - they can be any read length
-2. An index reference database - run script 0_kallisto_idx.sh with your reference sequences concatinated into one file
+2. An index reference database - run script 0_kallisto_idx.sh with your reference sequences concatenated into one file

 ```
 cd /file/path/to/Kallisto_outputs